-LOOKING AHEAD
+Assets Total Jerome assets composed of financial investments and a limited timber holding in Oregon decreased in value 10.8% from \$127,844,658 on May 1, 2021 to \$114,000,996 on April 30, 2022, primarily due to weakened performance in financial markets.
+In addition, the Foundation had withdrawn and distributed a total of \$6,443,245 in charitable and non-charitable payments during the fiscal year.

-As this report is being written in early summer 2022, many organizations have only recently undertaken the steps they had hoped to take a year earlier.
+LOOKING AHEAD As this report is being written in early summer 2022, many organizations have only recently undertaken the steps they had hoped to take a year earlier.
 Postponed commissions are being revived, new employment opportunities are opening, and organizations are scaling up with new and often expanded staffing.
 In the wake of extraordinary COVID-relief giving from donors, foundations and especially the federal government, many arts organizations now report that they are actually in healthier financial shape than they were before the pandemic began.
 Audiences are cautiously and slowly beginning to return, even as new COVID variants are appearing.

-Looking forward, new questions are likely to challenge the arts, including the following:

-- With the disappearance of special COVID relief funding, how much longer can this stronger financial health continue? - How will the decimation of cultural district restaurants, coffee shops and traditional business workspaces affect audience return? - How will the arts lure the significant percentage of past patrons who are reluctant to return as well as new patrons? - With more recent economic volatility and soaring inflation, what will be the impact on consumer discretionary income and on arts organizations' own investments (for those lucky enough to have them)?

-- Will the "great resignation/ exit" continue-a phenomenon that has seen the defection of many from the field and an unprecedented level of turnover? - Where will the field find its new leaders? - Is the dramatic increase in foundation and government funding for BIPOC organizations the beginning of a sustained new chapter that will begin to redress the historic inequities of funding or will it be-like many other funder priorities of the past-a momentary phenomenon? - And how will the arts move beyond representation and programming to larger strategies of promoting greater cultural and racial equity in its organizations and communities?
+Looking forward, new questions are likely to confront the arts, including the following: - With the disappearance of special COVID relief funding, how much longer can this stronger financial health continue? - How will the decimation of cultural district restaurants, coffee shops and traditional business workspaces affect audience return? - How will the arts lure the significant percentage of past patrons who are reluctant to return as well as new patrons? - Might a growing hunger for social experiences and a deeper relevance of arts as a voice for social change attract a public that has never perceived an interest in the arts before? - With more recent economic volatility and soaring inflation, what will be the impact on consumer discretionary income and on arts organizations' own investments (for those lucky enough to have them)? - Will the "great resignation/ exit" continue-a phenomenon that has seen the defection of many from the field and an unprecedented level of turnover? - Where will the field find its new leaders? - Is the dramatic increase in foundation and government funding for BIPOC organizations the beginning of a sustained new chapter that will begin to redress the historic inequities of funding or will it be-like many other funder priorities of the past-a momentary phenomenon? - And how will the arts move beyond representation and programming to larger strategies of promoting greater cultural and racial equity in its organizations and communities?